Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mission Beach

 Mission Beach is comprised of a thin strip of land that separates Mission Bay and the Pacific Ocean.
-The 2.5 miles are packed full of unique San Diego character, and come complete with tiki bars, taco stands, and the historic Belmont amusement park.
+The 2.5 miles are packed with unique local character and come complete with tiki bars, taco stands, and the historic Belmont amusement park.

 Loveable beach bums and tourists share the picturesque boardwalk that meanders along the white sand beach where you can watch surfers and volleyball games.